 The researchers point out that actually drinking the Gatorade did not affect endurance performance while rinsing the mouth did.
 This is intriguing since most experts would have expected the opposite to be true.
 It also means that something must be happening in the mouth rather than that through digestion.
 It is possible that the carbohydrates in the sports drink interact with some sort of “receptors” in the mouth to stimulate the central nervous system.
 This effect might, in turn, improve the athlete’s effort and aid performance.
 While this is speculation on behalf of the researchers, there is some logic in their idea.

 As for soccer players drinking sports drinks, it probably not advisable to rinse and spit as was done in this study.
 Ingesting both carbohydrates and fluids are critically important during recovery and for avoiding dehydration.
 However, athletes should consider that gulping their Gatorade may not be the best approach.
 The might try taking a drink, holding it in the mouth for 5 second before swallowing.
-This might maximize the short-term effects on the central nervous system as well as benefit from the long-term effects on energy storage and hydration.
+This might maximize the short-term effects on the central nervous system as well as benefit from the long-term effects on energy storage and hydration..
+Investment trading focuses on both short term and long term financial goals.
+People interested in making money in a short duration should opt for crypto currency trading.
+This is the novel means to enhance ones wealth.
+Crypto VIP Club software is a unique online trading tool that provides the options of forex and crypto currency trade.
 In the end, holding your drink in your mouth for a few seconds before swallowing might provide a small edge during the match.

 Pottier A, Bouckaert J, Gillis W, Roels T, Derave W (2008) Mouth rinse but not ingestion of a carbohydrate solution improves 1-h cycle time trial performance.
 Scandinavian Journal of Medicine and Science in Sports, DOI: 10.1111/j.1600-0838.2008.00868.x